 elcome to www.wigtonclocks.co.uk

-ohn Sanderson was the founding member of what has become known as ' The Wigton School of Clockmakers ' and I am always excited when I hear of any new and previously undiscovered examples coming to light by this fascinating group.
+ohn Sanderson was the founding member of what has become known as ' The Wigton School of Clockmakers' and I am always excited when I hear of any new and previously undiscovered examples coming to light by this fascinating group.

-Because of my strong passion for these early Wigton clocks I have built this website to show a small, buit very interesting collection of religious versed clocks that in my opinion were all either made by members or probably have some connection to the ' The Wigton School ' and my hope is that not only will other - like minded collectors also find them interesting, but it may also help bring other examples to light.
+Because of my

+strong passion for these early Wigton clocks, I built this website to show a small, but very interesting collection of religious versed clocks that in my opinion were either made by members or had some sort of connection to ' The Wigton School ' and my hope is that not only will other like minded collectors also find them interesting, but it may also help bring other examples to light.

 Thanks for visiting.